cs107-lahg/cs107-FinalProject/docs/documentation.md

 ## Extension

-### new/future feature section of the documentation from Milestone 2
+### Future feature section of the documentation from Milestone 2

 In our next milestone, we want to implement a Jacobian module to compute automatic differentiation for vector input of vector functions.
 In order to do that, we will include a new module called Jacobian.
 The package functions will change since we will have to now have to have a vector of values and a vector of derivatives and also support vector-valued operations.
 We will implement this by leveraging our current scalar-valued implentation.